mariiam758/style-transformer/README.md

 - LanguageTool requires Java 17 or later.
 Make sure Java is installed and added to your system's PATH.
 - The style transformation relies on LLMs, which may require internet or local model access depending on your setup.
+- # Ensure JAVA_HOME and PATH are set (adjust to your actual JDK path) in src/text_preprocessing.py

 ### Project Structure